 The Hitman The Opening Line

-"The Hitman" is a dark comedy that started out as a short screenplay and eventually transitioned into a short story.
+"The Hitman" is a dark comedy that started out as a short screenplay and eventually evolved into a short story.
+I respect its decision.

 The Urinal The Story Shack